-Erin has worked on print, web and industrial design projects individually or as part of a team for local, regional and international clients.
-A shortlist of these clients would include Intel, Hedvig, The University of California, Washington State University, Nike, Portland Public Schools, Oregon Tourism Board, Gearbox Studios, Wendy’s, Oil Can Henry’s, Accompany and many others.
+Erin has worked on print, web, and industrial design projects individually or as part of a team for local, regional, and international clients.
+A shortlist of these clients would include Intel, Amazon, Sam’s Club, Synchrony Bank, The University of California, Washington State University, Nike, Portland Public Schools, Oregon Tourism Board, Gearbox Studios, Wendy’s, Rayliant, and many others.

 In addition to a largely self-imposed, rigorous design schedule, he spends his time as one half of the soft goods and illustration duo, Dolls for friends.
 Together, with fine artist Jill Lynch, the two have vowed to personally take over the world and mandate that the public at large reconnects with their childhood belief in monsters, aliens, and the love of science fiction.

 From 2005-2017, Erin was part of the magnanimous A List Apart magazine, where he acted as the publication’s managing editor.
 He’s also had the privilege of writing for other design, technology, and media publications including AIGA, Boing Boing, Digital Trends, WebVisions, Netdiver, and The Vancouver Business Journal.

 Before entering the design arena, Erin spent several years as a music and film journalist where he dutifully scratched out his opinionated views on the good (and not so good) works of others.
 He was an editor and contributor during the final years of the Schwann Opus and Artist classical music catalogs and has produced articles and conducted interviews for a variety of other film and music publications including Videohound and The Trouserpress Guide to Rock.